Along with other iron tests, to determine your blood iron level; along with other tests, to help diagnose iron-deficiency anemia or iron overload

-When you have low hemoglobin and hematocrit on a complete blood count (CBC); when your healthcare practitioner suspects that you may have too little or too much iron in your body
+When you have low hemoglobin and hematocrit on a complete blood count (CBC); when your healthcare practitioner suspects that you may have too little iron (deficiency) or too much iron (overload) in your body

 A blood sample drawn from a vein in your arm

 You may be instructed to have your blood drawn in the morning and/or fast for 12 hours before sample collection; in this case, only water is permitted.
 Follow any instructions from your healthcare practitioner and/or from the laboratory performing the test.

-A serum iron and other iron tests may be ordered when iron overload (hemochromatosis) is suspected.
-Symptoms of high iron levels will vary from person to person and tend to worsen over time.
-They are associated with iron accumulation and can be similar to those seen with other conditions.
-Symptoms may include:
+Testing may be ordered when iron overload is suspected.
+Signs and symptoms will vary from person to person and tend to worsen over time.
+They are associated with iron accumulation in the blood and tissues.
+These may include:

 Serum iron levels are often evaluated in conjunction with other iron tests.
 A summary of the changes in iron tests seen in various diseases of iron status is shown in the table below.

-Recent consumption of iron-rich foods or iron pills can affect test results, as can recent blood transfusions.
-Alcohol and drugs, such as oral contraceptives and methotrexate, can increase iron test levels, while testosterone, large doses of aspirin, metformin, and ACTH (adrenocorticotropic hormone) can decrease them.
+Recent consumption of iron-rich foods or iron supplements can affect test results, as can recent blood transfusions.

-Iron deficiency refers to a decrease in the amount of iron stored in the body, while iron deficiency anemia refers to a drop in the number of red blood cells (RBCs) and/or the amount of hemoglobin within the RBCs, the end-stage of iron deficiency.
-It typically takes several weeks after iron stores are depleted for the hemoglobin level to decrease, resulting in reduced production of RBCs to be affected and for anemia to develop.
-There usually are few symptoms seen in the early stages of iron deficiency, but as the condition worsens and blood levels of hemoglobin and RBCs decrease, ongoing weakness, pallor, and fatigue can develop.
+Iron deficiency refers to a decrease in the amount of iron stored in the body, while iron deficiency anemia refers to a drop in the number of red blood cells (RBCs), hemoglobin and hematocrit caused by not having enough stored iron (there are many other causes of anemia).
+It typically takes several weeks after iron stores are depleted for the hemoglobin level to decrease and production of RBCs to be affected and for anemia to develop.
+There usually are few symptoms seen in the early stages of iron deficiency, but as the condition worsens and blood levels of hemoglobin and RBCs decrease, ongoing weakness, pallor, and fatigue can eventually develop.

 The form of iron that is easiest for the body to absorb is found in meats and eggs.
 Other iron-rich sources include: green leafy vegetables (such as spinach, collard greens, and kale), wheat germ, whole grain breads and cereals, raisins, and molasses.